 German tax law provides interest barrier regulations.
 Interest expenses may be deducted without restriction up to the amount of interest income obtained in the same business year; amounts in excess are only deductible up to the amount of 30% of EBITDA.
-This restriction does not apply if interest income does not exceed EUR3 million each business year, or if the company is only partially part of a group of companies (the "standalone clause"), or if an equity comparison shows an equity equal to or higher than the equity of the group of companies (the "escape clause").
+This restriction does not apply in the following circumstances:

+- if interest income does not exceed EUR3 million each business year; - if the company is only partially part of a group of companies (the "standalone clause"); or - if an equity comparison shows an equity equal to or higher than the equity of the group of companies (the "escape clause").